 Sakhalin Energy endeavours to investigate and resolve grievances within 20 working days from receipt of the grievance.
-The maximum resolution period should not normally exceed 45 working days and within this period a required actions are either completed or agreed with the complainant.
+The maximum resolution period should not normally exceed 45 working days and within this period required actions are either completed or agreed with the complainant.

 The company has developed and has been regularly updating its Grievance procedure brochure, which provides recommendations on how to submit a grievance in connection with the Sakhalin-2 project.
-It also applies to people falling under the involuntary resettlement programme (resettlement information, such as resettlement plan published on the Sakhalin Energy website).
+It also applies to people falling under the involuntary resettlement programme (resettlement information, such as resettlement plan published on the Sakhalin Energy web site).

 Next subsection contains information from the Grievance Procedure Brochure, including the grievance submission form.
-The Grievance Procedure Brochure is made available to local communities, including from the Company Information Centres, and is also handed out at community meetings held in connection with the project activities.
-Consultants working at the Company Information Centres can help local people in completing a grievance form.
+The Grievance Procedure Brochure is made available to local communities, including from the company's information centres, and is also handed out at community meetings held in connection with the project activities.
+Consultants working at the company's information centres can help local people in completing a grievance form.
 The Grievance Procedure Brochure is also available in the Japanese language.